wp-plugins/jonradio-private-site/readme.txt

 * Add in-line documentation for php functions

 == Upgrade Notice ==

+= 2.3 =
+New Setting to display Home Page on a Private Site.

 = 2.2 =
 Display WordPress Self-Registration field on plugin Settings page.